Kaikōura zone biodiversity

-A special feature of these areas is the flora associated with screes, bluffs and limestone landscapes.
-There are four skink species and eight gecko species found in the ranges, including the black-eyed gecko (New Zealand’s only alpine gecko).
+Skink and gecko species are also to be found in the high country, including the black-eyed gecko (New Zealand’s only alpine gecko).

-The Kaikōura coastline contains biodiversity ‘hot spots’ such as Kaikōura Peninsula, Haumari Bluffs and Oaro-Mikonui.
-It is a stronghold for coastal forest in the eastern South Island.
+Looking east, the Kaikōura coastline contains biodiversity ‘hot spots’ and is a stronghold for coastal forest in the eastern South Island.

 The upwelling of nutrient rich-waters from the Southern Ocean at Kaikōura supports dense populations of plankton and marine algae and abundant krill, squid and fish which attract many marine mammals and prolific seabird life.